Dissipative quadratizations of polynomial ODE systems: Conclusions

-While various quadratization techniques have been used recently in a number of application areas, and in most of the cases this was happening in the context of numerical simulation, we are not aware of prior general results on the stability properties of the quadratized systems.
-In this paper, we studied quadratizations which preserve dissipativity at prescribed equilibria.
-First, we have shown that, for any set of dissipative equilibria such a quadratization exist.
-Then we have presented an algorithm capable of computing a low-dimensional quadratization with this property.
-We showcase the algorithm on several case studies including the examples coming from reachability analysis and the chemical reaction network theory.
+While various quadratization techniques have been used recently in a number of application areas, and in most of the cases this was primarily involving numerical simulations, we are not aware of prior general results on the stability properties of the quadratized systems.
+In this paper, we studied quadratizations that preserve dissipativity at prescribed equilibria.
+First, we have shown that, for any set of dissipative equilibria such a quadratization exists.
+Then we have presented an algorithm capable of computing a quadratization with this property with dimension low enough to be of interest for applications.
+We showcase the algorithm on several case studies, including examples from reachability analysis and chemical reaction network theory.

 The key ingredient of our algorithm is the computation of a quadratization (we call it inner-quadratic) which gives us substantial control over the stability properties of the quadratized system.
 We expect that this construction will be useful for further research in this direction.